 Spoiler alert!
 This is a story all about TV-show spoilers, so naturally, it will contain some spoilers.
 Please proceed with caution.
 I feel the need to warn you, reader, because this article is all about the people out there who don't properly warn us before they reveal major moments from TV shows.
 As the fall 2016 TV season approaches (a time of year I personally put on the same level as football season), I feel the need to plead with anyone who may read these words to just consider — just for one teeny, tiny second — that not everyone is always able to watch shows live.
-And for those poor souls, perhaps you could take some pity on them, and avoid posting the juiciest, most cliffhanger-y plot twist from your favorite show on Instagram, or Snapchat, or Facebook.
+And for those poor souls, perhaps you could take some pity on them, and avoid posting the juiciest, most cliffhanger-y plot twist from your favourite show on Instagram, or Snapchat, or Facebook.
 Maybe just for 24 hours, at least?
 Listen, I'm not a crazy person.
-I accepted long ago that during and immediately after my favorite TV show, if I haven't watched, I need to stay away from Twitter.
+I accepted long ago that during and immediately after my favourite TV show, if I haven't watched, I need to stay away from Twitter.
 It's universally accepted as a place for live conversation about shows, which I often participate in myself, so I know by now that this is the one social media avenue with a huge, permanent DO NOT ENTER sign if you're spoiler-averse like me.
 (And no, I'm not referring to old shows that you're binge-watching on Netflix.
 I agree with this infographic we did a couple years ago; there is indeed a statute of limitations on spoilers.)
 But friends, I have to ask: When did it become socially acceptable to completely ruin the TV experience on Instagram?
 And Facebook?
 And Snapchat?
 I am a major television watcher, and some of TV's biggest moments have been ruined for me within just hours — sometimes minutes! — of an episode going off the air.
 Thanks to the Internet, I didn't even have 10 minutes to press play on my DVR before I learned of [Warning: major spoilers coming in the next few sentences!
 See, it's not so hard, is it?!]: Rick and Michonne's kiss on The Walking Dead, Holly's death on Power, and the identity of A on Pretty Little Liars (STILL not over that one).
 And Jon Snow's revival on Game of Thrones, perhaps one of the biggest TV moments in history?
 Ruined.
 Instantly, by a huge Instagram meme reading "He's alive!!!!"
 My icy, Westeros-lovin' heart was broken into a million pieces.

 When I cry to friends or send despondent tweets, I'm often met with responses something along the line of "Girl, you should know better than to get on the internet at all after a show you haven't watched!"
 My friend Joseph even craves spoilers, and when I haven't seen a show live, he'll impatiently text me with threats of spoilers until I do.
 But I know I can't be alone in thinking that there should be a small shred of etiquette and empathy when talking about TV's most shocking plot twists, so I reached out to my fellow R29ers to get their thoughts.
 Surely they'd be on my side, I thought, sharing my fiery, impassioned opinion that social media spoilers are the downfall of modern day television.
 I was wrong.
 Of the 50 or so co-workers that I spoke to, only a handful agreed that people should keep their mouths shut on social media.
 The rest were in Beauty Editor Maria Del Russo's camp: "If you can't take the heat, get off the internet.
 Or get home in time to watch your show live."
 Well, damn.
 Cold world.
 Since it turned out my colleagues didn't have my back (thanks for nothing, you guys), I reached out to a few big names working in the actual world of television.
 Surely they would be on my side, right?!
 Wrong.
 Again.
 Miriam Shor, star of TV Land's hit Younger, said, "This is why I'm not on Twitter.
 Or Instagram.
 Or Snapchat.
 Or Facebook.
 I'm a dinosaur.
 Because...spoilers."
 So you mean to tell me that if I want to enjoy a television series in its purest form, I basically have to move to a social media-free planet?